India's own 'Cash for Clunkers' announced, auto stocks jump

-New Delhi, Feb 1 (IANS) A "desi" version of "Cash for Clunkers" has been announced by Finance Minister Nirmala Sitharaman which led to a massive jump in automobile stocks.
+New Delhi: A "desi" version of "Cash for Clunkers" has been announced by Finance Minister Nirmala Sitharaman which led to a massive jump in automobile stocks.

 The long-awaited policy move that is expected to encourage new vehicle purchases was announced during the Budget 2021-22 presentation in Parliament on Monday.